 Management in work values encompasses the actions of leaders within an organization.
 Leadership styles, ethical standards, communication practices, and decision-making processes are all influenced by the values held by leaders (Bass & Riggio, 2006; Treviño et al., 2000).
 Table 5 illustrates the respondents' perception of the importance of their work values related to management.

-Table 5
+Table 5.
 Respondents’ Perceived Level of Importance of their Work Values In terms of Management